sardapv/angular-material-starter-template/README.md

 - HTTP Request Interceptor extended to and inspired from [Rich Franzmeier's blog](https://www.intertech.com/author/rich-franzmeier/ 'Posts by Rich Franzmeier')

+  - just provide base url in environment.ts and api paths in service.ts use for e.g '/action/endpoint'
   - request cloner
   - header modifier
   - success and error handler